TheBibbleIsReal/Real-People/Guides.md

 - On the page linked above go to files at the top (it should be right next to the picture)
 - Download for the latest version (it should just be the highest)

-- Next, you'll want to run minecraft with the fabric installation (it should automatically be there when you open the minecraft launcher)
-- As soon as you get to the title screen close the game
 - Press (Windows Key) + G and in the prompt type "%appdata%" and press enter
 - Navigate to ".minecraft", then "mods"
 - Drop the Fabric API file from earlier into that folder (mods folder)